SixArm/mast-cell-help/topics/trigger-triage-cleaning/index.md

 * Use a moisture meter to check for moisture.
 Add moisture monitors in each room and under sinks.

-* No forced air heating or cooling.
-Prefer indoor radiator heat and indoor air conditioner cooling.
+* Stop using an forced-air heating or cooling.
+Use indoor radiator heat and indoor air conditioner cooling.